google/WebFundamentals/src/content/en/showcase/case-study/googleplus.markdown

 inaccessible on slow and unstable networks and the experience for these users was disappointing at best.
-In addition, the requirement to support legacy browsers on the mobile web kept us from relying on JavaScript throughout the site and prevented us from implementing highly interactive features &mash; we could not rely on the advances in mobile web browsers.
+In addition, the requirement to support legacy browsers on the mobile web kept us from relying on JavaScript throughout the site and prevented us from implementing highly interactive features &mdash; we could not rely on the advances in mobile web browsers.

 ### Solution